NonsoTheTechGuy/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 Here we can see that my Bash PID is `4404`.

 Repo:
-- GitHub repository: alx-system_engineering-devops
+- GitHub repository: `alx-system_engineering-devops`
-- Directory: 0x05-processes_and_signals
+- Directory: `0x05-processes_and_signals`
-- File: 2-show_your_bash_pid
+- File: `2-show_your_bash_pid`

 ## 3. Show your Bash PID made easy
-Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.
+Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word `bash`.
 Requirements:
-- You cannot use ps
+- You cannot use `ps`
 ```
 sylvain@ubuntu$ ./3-show_your_bash_pid_made_easy
 4404 bash